-Thomas Edward Studley was born in 1890 (Wrexham County Borough (Wrexham) ORTN/06/17), the 2nd son of Edward Groom & Mary Elizabeth Studley (nee Lea), he was the brother of Arthur Studley who’s name was put forward to go on the Overton Memorial and if you click on his brother’s page you can read the story of his family up to the 1911 census.
+Thomas Edward Studley was born in 1890 (Wrexham County Borough (Wrexham) ORTN/06/17), the 2nd son of Edward Groom & Mary Elizabeth Studley (nee Lea), he was the brother of Arthur Studley who is named on the Overton Memorial and if you click on his brother’s page you can read the story of his family up to the 1911 census.

 I do not know where he was on the 1911 census, I have been unable to find him, so I believe that he may have been in the Army quite early.